 The following steps will be observed in this workout

 For the dumbbell full body program, the person is supposed to increase weight depending on his ability; nevertheless, the recommended is 5lbs addition to each DB every week for both the upper body and lower body lifts.
 Furthermore, to experience satisfactory results that the program has to offer, the individual should have enough or adequate gym equipment.
 In the event that equipment access is limited, the person will be required to be visiting the gym or purchase adequate home equipment in order to enjoy the fruits of the program.
-Examples of necessary home equipment include the power rack, the barbell, Olympic weights and the adjustable bench.

 In some cases, individuals find it difficult to carry out pull ups or pull downs.
 The trick here is for the person to be creative because, the pull-ups and pull downs are quite essential in most exercise programs.
 The following is a trick on how to maximize the pull ups and pull downs;

 It is divided into upper A, lower A, upper B and lower B